hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514185v2-safety-subspaces-are-not-linearly-distinct-a-fine-tuning-case-study.md

 ---
 layout: default
-title: Safety Subspaces are Not Linearly Distinct: A Fine-Tuning Case Study
+title: "Safety Subspaces are Not Linearly Distinct: A Fine-Tuning Case Study"
 ---

 # Safety Subspaces are Not Linearly Distinct: A Fine-Tuning Case Study